-3.6 The trees on the boundary of the site with Upper Parliament Street would be removed because they are located on a bund which would have to be levelled to accommodate the development.
-However, the tree avenue effect would be restored post development by planting 17 trees at roughly 8m centres along the frontage with Upper Parliament Street.
+3.6 The trees on the boundary of the site with Upper Parliament Street would be removed because they are located on a bund which would have to be levelled to accommodate However, the tree avenue effect would be restored post the development. development by planting nine (9) trees along the frontage with Upper Parliament Street.